KantaraInitiative/WG-ANCR/dpv/conv108-dpv-extension-spec.md

 ---

-## 9. Assurance layer: class-bound assessment (TPI v1 controller, TPI v2 instrument, TPI v3 AI system) over the record
+## 9. Assurance layer: class-bound assessment (TPI v1 Controller Control, TPI v2 Regulatory Control, TPI v3 Data Control) over the record

-This spec defines the **record and vocabulary**: the DPV-style structure an instrument, a controller, or an AI system uses to carry the AI-required information set (I1-I16) with each element anchored to a Convention 108+ article.
-It does **not** define how well a given object performs against that structure.
-That is the job of a distinct **assessment method** applied over the record.
+This spec defines the **notice-record vocabulary**: the DPV-style semantic structure, defined by an international regulatory instrument, that an instrument, a controller, or a dynamic data control system uses to carry the AI-required information set (I1-I16) with each element anchored to a Convention 108+ article. **TPI v1 (Controller Control)** focuses on controller accountability, fairness, and respect for consent. **TPI v2 (Regulatory Control)** is enabled by applying this vocabulary as the baseline adopted and enforced by the countries that have signed the Convention 108+ treaty; it is used to evaluate data-governance policy and legislation, making it possible to assess the governance of data once it is provided. **TPI v3 (Data Control)** then assesses the dynamic data control system itself.
+The spec does **not** define how well a given object performs against that structure — that is the job of a distinct **assessment method** applied over the record.
 The record (I1-I16) is **version-agnostic**: it does not change with the assessment.
 What changes is **which assessment class** is applied, and that is fixed by **what object is being assessed**:

-- a **controller** (a live entity that processes personal data) is assessed by **TPI v1**;
+- a **controller** (a live entity that processes personal data) is assessed by **TPI v1 (Controller Control)**;
-- a **governance instrument** (a standard / regulation / mechanism, including this extension as an instrument) is assessed by **TPI v2**;
+- a **governance instrument** (a standard / regulation / mechanism, including this extension as an instrument) is assessed by **TPI v2 (Regulatory Control)**;
-- an **AI system** (a lifecycle of designer, developer, trainer, deployer) is assessed by **TPI v3**.
+- a **dynamic data control system** (a lifecycle of designer, developer, trainer, deployer, aligned to regulatory control) is assessed by **TPI v3 (Data Control)**, which incorporates all three assessment reports (controller, instrument, and lifecycle).

 TPI v2 assesses this extension **as a governance instrument**: how much regulatory / transparency capacity the instrument (or a controller relying on it) delivers against I1-I16, baselined to Convention 108+ Art 8.2.
-TPI v3 assesses **an AI system's conformance to the I1-I16 record across its lifecycle**: whether each stage (designer, developer, trainer, deployer) actually produced, bound, and tested the record the extension requires.
-The two are additive, not alternatives: an AI system is built on instruments assessed by v2, and both resolve to controllers assessed by v1.
+TPI v3 assesses **a dynamic data control system's conformance to the I1-I16 record across its lifecycle** — and can be used, for example, to govern a generative AI system: whether each stage (designer, developer, trainer, deployer) actually produced, bound, and tested the record the extension requires.
+The two are additive, not alternatives: a dynamic data control system is built on instruments assessed by v2, and both resolve to controllers assessed by v1.

 **The division of labour (keep testable).**

 - **This extension = the record / vocabulary.** What must be carried (I1-I16), how it is expressed (`conv108:` classes, DPV reuse), and the evidence-first acceptance criteria a record either passes or fails (section 8).
 This layer is version-agnostic and is defined in sections 3 through 8; it does not gain a v3 dimension.
 - **TPI v2 = the assessment method over the instrument.** A governance-instrument-level audit that scores how much regulatory / transparency capacity an instrument (assessed by v2) delivers against the I-elements.
 A controller relying on that instrument is itself assessed by **v1**, never by v2: the controller and the instrument are different objects, so a controller is assessed by v1 and the instrument it relies on is assessed by v2.
-- **TPI v3 = the assessment method over the AI system.** An AI-system-level audit that scores whether an AI system's lifecycle (designer, developer, trainer, deployer) conforms to the I1-I16 record end to end, testing what v1 (controller-level) and v2 (instrument-level) structurally cannot see: the chain running across lifecycle stages.
+- **TPI v3 = the assessment method over the dynamic data control system.** A system-level audit that scores whether a dynamic data control system's lifecycle (designer, developer, trainer, deployer) conforms to the I1-I16 record end to end, testing what v1 (controller-level) and v2 (instrument-level) structurally cannot see: the chain running across lifecycle stages.

-The three are **joined at the CIR / assessment record**: the CIR (section 5) resolves the accountable party and the authority conditions; each assessment record is authored *over* the same I-elements the CIR and receipts carry, so a score is always traceable back to the specific I-elements and Convention 108+ articles it assessed.
+The three are **joined at the CIR / assessment record**: the CIR (section 5) resolves the accountable party and the legitimacy of authority (its transparent condition); each assessment record is authored *over* the same I-elements the CIR and receipts carry, so a score is always traceable back to the specific I-elements and Convention 108+ articles it assessed.
 The vocabulary makes the facts machine-readable; the class-bound assessment makes the capacity behind those facts assessable.

 ### 9.1 TPI v2 method (alignment reference, in development)

-TPI v2 is a **0PN / ANCR in-development method** (`method_version: v2.0`, baseline **Convention 108+ Art 8.2**; source: 0PN Bill C-27 Report and Rating, Lizar and Agassini 2024).
+TPI v2 is an Operational Transparency, **Open ANCR in-development method** (an open ISO/IEC TS 27560 + ANCR method; `method_version: v2.0`, baseline **Convention 108+ Art 8.2**; source: 0PN Bill C-27 Report and Rating, Lizar and Agassini 2024).
 It is an **alignment reference, not adopted ISO text**, and it is **plan-validated, not yet built** into the reference implementation.
 It is cited here so the assurance layer over this record is on record, not to claim a finished instrument.

 TPI v2 is **analytical expert judgment, not an automated score.** The method supplies the structure, the baseline, and the indicator library; a human assessor authors the audit.
 A crawler does not produce a v2 score.